EleutherAI/lm-evaluation-harness/docs/API_guide.md

 - `base_url` (str, optional):
    - The base URL for the API endpoint.
-   - Should be overridden in subclasses with the appropriate API endpoint.

 - `tokenizer` (str, optional):
   - The name or path of the tokenizer to use.
-  - If not provided, it defaults to using the same tokenizer as the model.
+  - If not provided, it defaults to using the same tokenizer name as the model.

 - `num_concurrent` (int):
    - Number of concurrent requests to make to the API.